 - Fly-fishing authors discussing their latest books

-COF is affiliated with, and supports, the International Federation of Fly Fishers, and COF is dedicated to improving fish habitat through our numerous conservation projects.
+COF is affiliated with, and supports, the Fly Fishers International (FFI), and COF is dedicated to improving fish habitat through our numerous conservation projects.

 COF Mission Statement